"Tea and Tattered Pages" brings a little bit of magic and delight into our lives by offering a variety of activities centered around poetry, such as:

 Tea and Tattered Pages is a multi-faceted program designed to bring poetry closer to the fore in our lives, and perhaps create a small community around it.
 Our activities include reading, writing, discussing, reciting, and trying to live poetry.

-There will be no fixed agenda for events; rather, forthcoming events will usually be decided by vote as we move through the year, and published as things are decided.
 You can get a sense of what sorts of activities we will be doing on the program's web page:

 Tea and Tattered Pages